annagraff/densify/paper/paper.md

 ```

 ## Retrieving the optimal number of iterations and producing the sub-matrix
-Given the pruining documentation output, `densify_score` will identify the optimal sub-matrix given user-defined perform core graph theory operations, such as the counting number of nodes and edges and calculating edge weights, average graph degree, centrality, and other graph theory parameters [@Chai_2019].
+Given the pruning documentation output, `densify_score` will identify the optimal sub-matrix via a quality score, defined via user-defined exponents relating to the overall proportion of coded data in the matrix, the number of available data points, the coding density of the least well-coded taxon, the coding density of the least well-coded variable, and a taxonomic diversity index (Shannon diversity).

 ```r
 exponent\_prop\_coded\_data <- 1